 Based in Dorchester, the Society organises a lively programme of public engagement and academic events including lectures, Study Days, guided walks through Hardy’s Wessex and in London and elsewhere, concerts, poetry readings, and more.
 With an international membership, three journals a year, a biennial festival and conference, and strong links to other organisations promoting Hardyan themes, the Thomas Hardy Society acts as a hub for the education and enjoyment of anyone with an interest in Thomas Hardy.

 The Thomas Hardy Society is an educational charity supported solely by volunteers.
 The Society is based in Dorchester where the Council of Management meets six times a year.
 Details of the Annual General Meeting, to which anyone is welcome, are sent through the Society’s usual channels in good time.
 News and upcoming events are promoted in e-newsletters and journals and on social media such as Facebook and Twitter in addition to this website.
 For further details please contact us.

 THS Office 01305 251501

-The office is staffed by volunteers several days a week.
-Please leave a message and we will get back to you as soon as possible, usually within 24 hours.
+The office is staffed is staffed on a casual basis by volunteers.
+Please leave a message and we will get back to you as soon as possible.